 Duckling Brooder Options

-A wood framed box style brooder that has the frame covered in metal sheeting and the open areas between the frame enclosed with hardware cloth is the best and most safe brooder option for ducklings – and chicks.
+A wood-framed box style brooder with the frame covered in metal sheeting and the open areas between the frame enclosed with hardware cloth is the best and safest brooder option for ducklings and chicks.

-If the brooder is kept in an unheated garage, it will take more heat lamps to maintain the proper temperature than if the brooder is kept in an enclosed area with at least mild heat.
+If the brooder is kept in an unheated garage, it will take more heat lamps to maintain the proper temperature than if it is kept in an enclosed area with at least mild heat.

 - If the ducklings are all bunched up together under or very near a heat lamp, the temperature in the rest of the brooder is too chilly for them to be comfortable in.

 - Ducklings that do not venture away from the heat lamp to drink and eat will not remain healthy very long.
-Ducks of all ages have to be able to dip their beaks in water to keep their mucous membranes moist, the membranes in little ducklings do not take very long to dry up and create serious health problems.
+Ducks of all ages have to dip their beaks in water to keep their mucous membranes moist.
+The membranes in little ducklings do not take very long to dry up and create serious health problems.